Confined space rescue

 Confined space rescue is a subset of technical rescue operations that involves the rescue and recovery of victims trapped in a confined space or in a place only accessible through confined spaces, such as underground vaults, storage silos, storage tanks, or sewers.

-Confined spaces are often narrow and constricting, preventing easy access by rescuers, making confined space rescues technically challenging;.
+Confined spaces are often narrow and constricting, preventing easy access by rescuers and making confined space rescues technically challenging.
 The spaces are usually unlit or poorly lit, requiring a light source to be provided.
 Confined spaces may contain hazardous materials in liquid or gas form, and oxygen may be limited.

 These hazards can be fatal as they create a limited window of time in which to perform a rescue.
 After four minutes without oxygen a person will usually suffer asphyxia causing brain damage or death.
 The urgent need to rescue someone from a confined space often leads to ill-prepared rescue attempts.
-Two-thirds of all of deaths occurring in confined spaces are attributed to persons attempting to rescue someone else.
+Two-thirds of all deaths occurring in confined spaces are attributed to persons attempting to rescue someone else.

 Confined space rescue categories

 Self rescue

-A person may recognize a critical condition or symptoms of exposure, and exit the space by themself.
+A person may recognize a critical condition or symptoms of exposure, and exit the space without assistance.
 Alternatively, an entry monitor outside the space may recognize a new hazard and have people leave the space before they are affected.
 This is the preferred rescue method, as confined space hazards can quickly incapacitate or kill.
 A person can almost always exit a confined space much faster than waiting to be rescued.